Top 5 levada walks in Madeira

 Although this route is safe, it requires some care and good shoes, especially if it is or has been wet.
 Having reached Ribeiro Frio, you can visit the park where you will find a trout farm.
 You can then go on to Balcões, a relatively easy and flat path that can be easily completed in 45 minutes.
 If the sky is clear the view is magnificent.

-Rabacal Valley, Madeira © stevekeiretsu - Flickr Creative Commons
+Rabacal Valley, Madeira © stevekeiretsu - Flickr CC BY-NC 2.0

 After that, you can recover in one of the cafes in Ribeiro Frio, before the start of the 11 km path that will take you to Portela.
 In the beautiful UNESCO site of the Laurissilva Forest, you will see various species of flower and plant life and, if you're lucky, the Pombo Trocaz, the emblematic bird of this famous forest.